-The first three Covid-19 vaccines – Pfizer/BioNTech, Oxford/AstraZeneca and Moderna – have been approved in the UK and it’s hoped that millions of doses will be given to people by Easter.
+Four Covid-19 vaccines – Pfizer/BioNTech, Oxford/AstraZeneca, Moderna and Johnson and Johnson – have been approved in the UK.
 Read on to learn more about the vaccines and understand who is eligible and when.

 Which Covid-19 vaccines have been approved?